USA, Biles, and Japan Headline Paris Women's and Men's Team Competition

 Qualifications: Saturday, July 27 beginning 5:00 am ET/11:00 GMT

-Subdivision 1: Germany, Great Britain, USA, Canada; Mixed Groups 5 and 4
+Subdivision 1: Germany, USA, Great Britain, Canada; Mixed Groups 4 and 5

 Subdivision 2: Netherlands, China, Japan, Ukraine; Mixed Groups 1 and 6

-Subdivision 3: Turkey, Switzerland, Italy, Spain; Mixed Groups 3 and 2 (including Rhys McClenaghan)
+Subdivision 3: Turkey, Switzerland, Italy, Spain; Mixed Groups 2 and 3 (including Rhys McClenaghan)

 Men’s Team Final: Monday, July 29 11:30 am ET/5:30 pm GMT